 1. Get to know the equipment

-Conducting a consultation through a video platform may feel odd at first, so it’s important to get familiar with the process.
+Conducting an appointment through a video consultation platform may feel odd at first, so it’s important to get familiar with the process.
 Ask a colleague to do a dry-run with you in different scenarios where one of you is the patient so that you can practice how you might need to respond in certain situations.
 Preparing like this will help ensure you and your patient gets as much from the appointment as they would in a clinic.

 3. Introduce yourself